-1980s voting-fraud case likely topic at Sessions' hearing
+1980s voting-fraud prosecution likely topic at Sessions' hearing

 - Seahawk Richard Sherman tells Seattle media member 'I'll ruin your career,' then takes to Twitter to apologize

 Howard Moore Jr., a member of the defense team, said he didn’t think it was a legitimate prosecution.
 “That’s why we defended the case so vigorously,” he said in an interview.
-“We felt that it would have had a chilling effect, if they had been convicted, throughout the south.”
+“We felt that it would have had a chilling effect, if they had been convicted, throughout the South.”

 Sessions has defended the decision to bring the case and suggested in his questionnaire that there was ample evidence for a conviction.
 His supporters note that Justice Department officials in Washington approved the investigation and the indictment, and point to one voter’s statement to the FBI that her ballot had been manipulated and her preferences crossed out and replaced with a different slate of candidates.